ShioR/EVE-Character-Showroom/README.md

 Support?
 -------
 Sure, why not?
-Contact 'Shionoya Risa' in-game and I'll _try_ and help.
+Contact 'Shionoya Risa' in-game, message me on Github or email and I'll _try_ and help.